grafana/writers-toolkit/docs/sources/structure/topic-types/scenario/index.md

 - Topic title: Name the situation and goal.
 Use either a verb phrase or a noun phrase.
 For example, "Investigate a CPU spike during a deployment" or "CPU spike investigation during deployment."
 Choose the form that best communicates the real-world context.

 - Overview: State the situation, the goal, and what the reader can do after completing the scenario.
-Highlight key decisions they’ll make.
+Highlight key decisions they'll make.
 Example: "By the end, you can identify the source of a CPU spike and decide whether to scale or optimize."

 - Before you begin: List prerequisites such as assumptions, access, roles, data available, and any baseline knowledge expected.